karel-brinda/Phylign/readme.md

 ## Usage

-### Running

-This is our recommended steps to run `mof-search`:
+### Step 1: Provide your queries

+Remove the default test files in the `queries/` directory and copy or symlink your queries.
+The supported input formats are FASTA and FASTQ, possibly gzipped.

+### Step 2: Adjust configuration of your type of search

+Edit the `config.yaml` file.
+All the options are documented directly there.

+### Step 3: Clean up intermediate files

-1. Run `make clean` to clean the intermediate files from the previous run;
+Run `make clean` to clean the intermediate files from the previous runs.
+This includes COBS matching files, alignments, and various statistics

-2. Add your desired queries to the `queries` directory and remove the sample ones;
-3. Run `make` to run align your queries to the 661k.
+### Step 4: Run the pipeline

+Simply run `make`, which will execute Snakemake with the corresponding parameters.
+If you want to run the pipeline step by step, run `make match` followed by `make map`.

+### Step 5: Analyze your results

+Check the output files in `results/`.

+If the results don't correspond to what you expected and you need to adjust parameters, go to Step 2.
+If only the mapping part is to be affected, after changing the configuration, remove only the files in `intermediate/03_map` and `output/` and go directly to Step 4.

 ### Commands